 All students in Grades 1 - 5 are required to use the CIC student agendas where they will keep a record of their daily homework assignments.
 Parents should become familiar with the agendas and support the teachers by reviewing homework assignments and signing the agenda so the teacher and student know you are viewing the homework assignments each day.
 This is an ideal place to write your child's after school schedule so they know their schedule.
-If the homework is not written down in the agenda for any reason, please visit the grade-level websites via the CIC website for the homework assigned each day.
+If the homework is not written down in the agenda for any reason, please visit the grade-level websites via the CIC website or Google Classroom for Grades 4 and 5 for the homework assigned each day.